Breath of Life (2023 film): Critical reception

 On the review aggregator website IMDb, Breath of Life holds a modest 5.7/10, with an average user rating of 7.8/10.
 It earned high praise from Nigerian film critic Cinemapointer, who labeled it "Sterling" with a 5-star rating.
 Onu Stephen of Premium Times also commends the film's technical aspects, stating that its "meticulous cinematography, costumes, and settings transport viewers to the story's heart," giving it an 8/10 rating.
 Frank Eleanya of Business Day lauds the film for delivering "one of the most stunning storytelling Nollywood has ever known" and highly recommends it.
 Seyi Lasisi of Afrocritik describes the film as "grand and ambitious filmmaking" that will "permanently be the definition of grand and ambitious filmmaking."
 The Nollywood Reporter positively reviews it as "a tale of renewed drive and purpose."
 Tony Asankomah of GhMovieFreak states that the film is "a testament to the limitless potential of great storytelling when coupled with stellar execution."
 Finally, Nollywire gives a rating of 9.2/10 describing the film as an “inspirational story about life and destiny where one must live to fulfill their purpose and cannot die until this is done.”
 Overall, Breath of Life elicited a range of positive reviews for its technical prowess and storytelling.

-Awards & nominations

-Breath of Life received 10 nominations at the 10th edition of the African Magic Viewers' Choice Awards (AMVCA):